Tight bounds for the sensitivity of CDAWGs with left-end edits: Introduction

-It is well known that the nodes of $\CDAWG(T)$ correspond to \emph{maximal repeats} in $T$, and the number $\size$ of right-extensions of maximal repeats in $T$, which is equal to the number of edges of $\CDAWG(T)$, has been used as one of repetitiveness measures of strings.
+The number $\size$ of edges in $\CDAWG(T)$ has been used as one of repetitiveness measures of string $T$.
 Namely, when $\size$ is small, then the string contains a lot of repetitive substrings hence being well compressible.
-Indeed, it is known that $\size$ can be as small as $\Theta(\log n)$ with highly repetitive strings~\cite{RadoszewskiR12}.
 Further, one can obtain a \emph{grammar-based compression} of size $O(\size)$ via the CDAWG of the input string $T$~\cite{BelazzouguiC17}.
 Some relations between $\size$ and the number $\mathsf{r}$ of equal-letter runs in the \emph{Burrows-Wheeler transform} (\emph{BWT})~\cite{BurrowsWheeler} have also been investigated~\cite{BelazzouguiCGPR15}.

-Recently, Akagi et al.~\cite{AkagiFI2023} proposed the notion of \emph{sensitivity} of string repetitiveness measures and string compressors, including the aforementioned $\size$ and $\mathsf{r}$, the smallest \emph{string attractor} size $\gamma$~\cite{KempaP18}, the \emph{substring complexity} $\delta$~\cite{KociumakaNP20}, and the Lempel-Ziv parse size $\mathsf{z}$~\cite{LZ77}.
+Recently, Akagi et al.~\cite{AkagiFI2023} proposed the notion of \emph{sensitivity} of string repetitiveness measures and string compressors, including the aforementioned $\size$ and $\mathsf{r}$, the smallest \emph{string attractor} size $\gamma$~\cite{KempaP18}, the \emph{substring complexity} $\delta$~\cite{Kociumaka2023}, and the Lempel-Ziv parse size $\mathsf{z}$~\cite{LZ77}.
 The sensitivity of a repetitiveness measure $\mathsf{c}$ asks how much the measure size increases when a single-character edit operation is performed on the input string, and thus the sensitivity allows one to evaluate the robustness of the measure/compressor against errors/edits.

 This paper investigates the sensitivity of CDAWGs when a single character edit operation (insertion, deletion, or substitution) is performed at the left-end of the input string $T$, namely, we are interested in the worst-case increase in the size of the CDAWG after an left-end edit operation.
 We prove that if $\size$ is the number of edges of the CDAWG for string $T$, then the number of new edges which are added to the CDAWG after an left-edit operation on $T$ is always less than $\size$.
-Further, we present almost matching lower bounds on the sensitivity of CDAWGs for any left-end insertion, deletion, and substitution (see Table~\ref{tb:summary} for a summary of these results).
-We generalize our lower-bound instances for left-end insertion to \emph{leftward online construction} of the CDAWG, and show that it requires $\Omega(n^2)$ time.
-This contrasts with the case of \emph{rightward online CDAWG construction} for which a linear-time algorithm exists~\cite{Inenaga2005}.
+Further, we present a matching lower bound on the sensitivity of CDAWGs for left-end insertions, and almost matching lower bounds for left-end deletion, and substitution (see Table~\ref{tb:summary} for a summary of these results).